DylanSteinecke/classifying_pubmed_documents/README.md

 Flags
 ```
+--download_mesh_tree : downloads the MeSH tree.
+Only needs to be done once.
 --categories, -c : the user must create this file, a list of lists of MeSH tree numbers denoting the topics to be studied.
 --get_docs_on_pubmed : include this flag if you want to get the PubMed documents
 --get_pmids_via_mesh : include this flag if you want to get PubMed documents studying your MeSH terms.
 Don't include it if you have a predefined set of PMIDs you want.